krzentner/language-world/data/gpt-3.5-turbo/goal_md/plate-slide-back-side-0.md

 To slide the plate back sideways into the target location reliably, the robot should perform the following steps:

-1. Put gripper above the plate
-2. Grab the plate with the gripper
-3. Bring the gripper over the plate so that it is positioned near the back edge of the plate
-4. Move gripper sideways towards the target location while keeping the gripper parallel to the table surface
+    Steps:  1.
+Put gripper mostly around plate from the side  2.
+Slide gripper sideways to move the plate back First, put the gripper mostly around the plate from the side, so that we can grip it and slide it easily to the target location.
+    - When the robot's gripper is not mostly around the plate from the side, move the robot's gripper until the robot's gripper is mostly around the plate from the side
-5. When the plate is almost at the target location, straighten the gripper to make sure the plate is in place
+    Once the gripper is mostly around the plate from the side, use the gripper to slide the plate sideways until the plate is in the target location.
-6. Release the plate by opening the gripper

-It's important to ensure that the gripper is parallel to the table surface while moving sideways to prevent the plate from tipping over.
-Also, the gripper needs to be straightened towards the end to make sure that the plate is in place before releasing it.
+    - When the robot's gripper is mostly around the plate from the side, move the robot's gripper sideways until the plate is in the target location.